SuxinL/Notes/engineering/electronics/chrome_cleared.md

 MISCONCEPT
 : - no idea that changes in software systems often need to be written to config files to be lasting, and running commands from a terminal only makes it valid at the current session.
   - the thought that things at last are less important, which triggers my temptation to skip them.
+  - I did not specify the goal of lasting config enough.

 ## Brainstorming